 There is one more type of content that can usually be found at scientific conferences – posters.
 For one of our clients, we developed a Poster Gallery feature.
 This feature allows you to scan a QR code from a poster and get access to digital content and any additional material such as videos and quizzes.

 Many attendees also find it useful to take notes during activities.
 This is a simple feature that can add a lot of convenience, especially when those notes can be organized, shared and exported to other mediums.

 These are just a few simple ideas, but some go even as far as in-app knowledge assessments and granting Continuing Education credits.

 5. Social Media

 Nowadays, social media is one of the top ways to promote events, so why not make your app a hub for all social media related to your conference?
-You can have features like:
+You can create your own event app with features like: